 The SIN number, in many cases, mirror its corresponding NAICS Code.
 For example, NAICS Code 541611, “Administrative Management and General Management Consulting Services,” applies to multiple SINs.
 The “Managed Print Services” SIN is 541611MPS, while the “Document Services” SIN is 541611LIT.

 - Transactional Data Reporting (TDR) – TDR will still apply at the SIN level.
 If you hold an applicable TDR SIN and choose to participate in TDR, it will apply to your entire GSA Schedule Contract, just as it does today.

 - Cooperative Purchasing – Cooperating Purchasing will apply to the applicable SIN only.
 Unlike TDR, it will not extend to your entire GSA Schedule Contract (unless you only hold Cooperative Purchasing SINs).
 For example, if you offer IT consulting under one SIN and management consulting under another SIN, Cooperative Purchasing will not be available under the management consulting SIN.

 - Order Level Materials (OLMs) – The OLM SIN allows contractors to provide supplies and/or services that were unknown when they received their GSA Schedule Contract award in order to support a GSA Schedule order.
 The OLM SIN is currently only available under 12 of the GSA Schedules.
-After the MAS Consolidation all contractors will have the ability to add the OLM SIN if desired.
+During a MAS Consolidation webinar on September 17th, GSA announced OLM’s will not be extended to all GSA Schedule Contractors.

 - GSA eLibrary – GSA will update eLibrary in July of 2020 to display the single MAS Schedule.
 While you will no longer see the 24 legacy GSA Schedules, contractors will still see each GSA Schedule Contract they hold on eLibrary.